Employment and Accommodation Under the Americans with Disabilities Act

 Prohibited Discrimination of Persons with Disabilities

-Any employee or student who experiences and/or witnesses possible acts of discrimination, harassment, or retaliation on the basis of disability has the right and/or responsibility to report such activity to the applicable University administrator or to the Office of Affirmative Action & Equity Compliance ("AAEC") immediately.
+Any employee or student who experiences and/or witnesses possible acts of discrimination, harassment, or retaliation on the basis of disability has the right and/or responsibility to report such activity to the applicable university administrator or to the Ethics and Compliance Office ("ECO") immediately.
 All complaints and/or allegations of discrimination will be examined carefully in a reasonably efficient and confidential manner and may result in suitable corrective action.
-For more information, please consult the Non-Discrimination and Harassment Policy and applicable appendices or contact AAEC at 753-6000 for a copy.
+For more information, please consult the Nondiscrimination and Harassment Policyand applicable appendices or contact ECO at 753-5560 for a copy.

-In accordance with the Americans with Disabilities Act of 1990, as amended by the Americans With Disabilities Act Amendments Act ("ADA"), 42 U.S.C. § 12101 et seq., Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701 et seq., state laws and University Policy, NIU will provide reasonable accommodation to all applicants, employees and students with a disability as defined by these statutes and subject to applicable undue hardship limitations of the ADA.
-"Reasonable accommodation" may include (but is not limited to) job restructuring; accessible facilities; reassignment; acquisition or modification of job/educational equipment and/or related devices; and other accommodations as determined by the procedures outlined in this Policy.
+In accordance with the Americans with Disabilities Act of 1990, as amended by the Americans With Disabilities Act Amendments Act ("ADA"), 42 U.S.C. § 12101 et seq., Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701 et seq., state laws and university policy, NIU will provide reasonable accommodation to all applicants, employees and students with a disability as defined by these statutes and subject to applicable undue hardship limitations of the ADA.
+"Reasonable accommodation" may include, but is not limited to:

 A current employee who believes he/she requires an accommodation to perform the duties of his/her position due to a disability may request that accommodation through the Accommodation Request Form.
-This form can also be obtained by contacting AADR at 753-1118.
+This form can also be obtained by contacting the Office of Academic Diversity, Equity and Inclusion (ADEI) at 815-753-8399.

-If an employee makes a request for accommodation(s) to his/her supervisor, the supervisor may contact AADR for assistance.
-If an employee discloses a disability but there is no formal request for accommodation(s), Departments are encouraged to implement informal workplace modifications that address limitations of the employee with regard to that disclosed disability.
-If an informal modification is made, the supervisor should submit written notification of the accommodation(s) to AADR immediately.
+If an employee makes a request for accommodation(s) to his/her supervisor, the supervisor may contact ADEI for assistance.
+If an employee discloses a disability but there is no formal request for accommodation(s), departments are encouraged to implement informal workplace modifications that address limitations of the employee with regard to that disclosed disability.
+If an informal modification is made, the supervisor should submit written notification of the accommodation(s) to ADEI immediately.
 Completion of an Accommodation Request Form may be required.

 Determining if a Qualified Disability Exists